Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 **Important Notes!:**

 **`LocationInverter` configuration will disappear in XcmV3!**.
 Instead, xcmV3 has the notion of `UniversalLocation`, which is similar to the `Ancestry` concept.
-However, **`Ancestry` referred to the location of the chain within the top-level local consensus system**. `UniversalLocation` refers to the location of the chain within `Universal Consensus`, including the top-level consensus system:
+However, **`Ancestry` referred to the location of the chain within the top-level local consensus system**.
+`UniversalLocation` refers to the location of the chain within `Universal Consensus`, including the top-level consensus system.

 Example for parachain 1000 in Kusama: